 For example one poster said that BofA refused to upgrade him because his only other line of active credit was a car loan he had through BofA.
-Even though the loan was almost 3 years old and the secured credit card over 2 years old, they wouldn’t do it because they wanted to see even more active credit accounts on file.
+Even though the loan was almost three years old and the secured credit card more than two years old, they wouldn’t do it because they wanted to see even more active credit accounts on file.
 Plus, even after you’re upgraded to an unsecured account and get your deposit back, the annual fee may still continue to be charged.
 For a card with few extra benefits, that’s not a good deal.

 Conclusion?
 In order to qualify for the unsecured upgrade, you will probably have to build up a credit history.
-And by that time you might as well just apply for any ol’ unsecured card elsewhere, so what’s the point?!
+And by that time you might as well just apply for an unsecured card elsewhere.

 PRO: The annual fee is low.

 CON: You don’t get much in return… just a basic Visa with few benefits.